samsonos/cms_api/docs/MaterialCollection.md

 }
 ```

-#Creating custom material collections
+##Creating custom material collections
 This class is abstract and thought has only implementation of generic features and is designed to be
 extended and implemented in your specific projects.
 Main function is ```fill()``` which is abstract
-and should be implement.
+and should be implemented.
 It is responsible for filling the collection of your ```samson\cms\Material```
 ancestors.

-Main purpose of this class is to give ability to quickly create backend for showing some blocks with materials,
+Main purpose of this class is to give ability for quick creation of backend for showing some blocks with materials,
 which must be filtered and showed with some logic dependently on specific project.
 For this purposes class
-has two rendering fields, so we have *blocks* which consists of *items*:
+has two rendering fields(so we have *blocks* which consists of *items*):
 * ```indexView``` - Path to block index view file
 * ```itemView``` - Path to material item index view file

-#Passing material collection to view
+##Passing material collection to view
 This class implements ```\samson\core\iModuleViewable``` for giving ability
 to pass this object to views immediately after creation, also prefixes can
 be used to get access to multiple MaterialCollections while rendering one view.